 Meet the Can Too Board

-Annie Crawford, Founder and Chair
+Annie Crawford AM, Founder and Chair

 Having lost her own father to bowel cancer at age 51, Can Too founder Annie Crawford knows first hand the devastating impact that Cancer can have on an individual and their family.

 Originally a social worker, working in community mental health and sexual assault, Annie moved into human resources before helping to set up a biotechnology start-up in San Francisco, California.
 After returning to Australia in 2003 Annie decided that rather than re-enter the paid workforce, she would devote herself to a new project that was all about “making a difference”.